 - cat: The cat command, short for concatenate, is useful for viewing and adding to text files.
 The simple command cat FILENAME displays the contents of the file.
 Using cat FILENAME file adds the contents of the first file to the second and displays both on the screen, one after the other.
 You could also use cat file1 >> file2 to append the contents of file1 to the end of file2. - nano: Nano is a simple text editor for the command line.
 To open a file, use nano filename.
-Commands listed at the bottom of the screen are accessed via pressing Ctrl followed by the letter. - less: The less command is used for viewing text files as well as standard output.
+Commands listed at the bottom of the screen are accessed via pressing Ctrl followed by the letter.
+To close and save a file you are working on, use Ctrl-X. - less: The less command is used for viewing text files as well as standard output.
 A common usage is to pipe another command through less to be able to see all the output, such as ls | less.